 - Comfortable: The aligners are made of smooth plastic, making them comfortable to wear, and they do not irritate the gums or soft tissue.
 They are also custom-made to fit your teeth, which increases the effectiveness of the treatment and reduces discomfort.

-- Customized: Invisalign aligners are custom-made to fit your teeth, which increases the effectiveness of the treatment.
+- Customized: Invisalign from a dentist are custom-made to fit your teeth, which increases the effectiveness of the treatment.
 The treatment plan is tailored to your specific needs and goals, which can help to achieve the desired results faster.

 Cons of Invisalign: